Arlington Garden

 Narrow leaf milkweeds, which are our local species, are the host plant for the monarch butterfly. (image taken in early July)

 The three acre plot that is now the Arlington Garden was once the Durand Mansion.
 The land was purchased in 1967 by Caltrans, who destroyed the Mansion and used the lot as a storage and staging site for the construction of the 710 freeway.
+The community of Pasadena was able to halt the construction of the 710 through this section of the city.
+In 2002 City Councilman Steve Madison began to approach community members about what they would like done with the now vacant lot.

 After much discussion it was decided that the lot should be turned into a garden.
 Betty and Charles “Kicker” McKenney were

-instrumentalin the decision and are credited as founders of the garden.
+instrumental in the decision and are credited as founders of the garden.
 Construction on the garden began in 2005.

 The design of the garden was heavily influenced by Jan Smithen’s book “Sun-Drenched Gardens: The Mediterranean Style”.
 It was originally designed as a more water-wise and “climate appropriate” mediterranean garden.
 As the garden has grown and aged, it has shifted to placing more importance on native plants and increasing biodiversity.